 The ideal customer for a pair of shoes like this is a senior man who still enjoys a bit of physical activity or who spends plenty of time standing up on the job.
 It has a slightly wider design than average.

 This makes them easier to put on but can reduce their reliability if you have particularly narrow feet.

 New Balance implemented their patented ABZORB technology to reduce shock impact while on the move.
 You’ll feel less fatigued after walking for hours or even after enjoy an intense job.
 Overall, it’s a very high-quality shoe on the inside and out.

 It wouldn’t be right to end this list without mentioning something from the great Dr. Scholls.
 Chances are, you’re already familiar with the name and the brand.

 This particular pair of shoes is just one more addition in an ongoing line of excellent products that are often designed specifically for seniors.

 This shoe focuses on comfort and durability.
 It’s thick and somehow flexible at the same time.
 It has a stacked heel with gel on the inside that is excellent in terms of shock absorption.
 However, the added height may be uncomfortable for some seniors.

-We’ve taken a look at ten of the best walking shoes for seniors.
-Some of these shoes are designed just for seniors and others just happen to fit the bill.
-Regardless of style or brand, we believe you’ll be happy with any of these shoes.
+We’ve looked at ten of the best walking shoes for seniors.
+Some of these shoes are designed just for seniors, and others happen to fit the bill.
+We believe you’ll be happy with any of these shoes regardless of style or brand.
 More importantly, we believe you’ll be safe and comfortable.